 - Readers’ Questions on Baby Language Development

 Stages of Language Development in Babies

 Your baby has actually been communicating with you in different ways since they were born using different noises and sounds.
-While they may not talk right away, babies give out other verbal cues such as coo and laugh when they are happy, and cry when they are not happy.
+While they may not talk right away, babies give out other verbal cues, such as cooing and laughing when they are happy, and crying when they are not happy.